-Highway 97 through the Okanagan Valley is almost an endless parade of lakes, rivers and man-made channels.
+Drive Highway 97 through the Okanagan Valley and you’ll find a parade of lakes, rivers and man-made channels.
 Water, water, everywhere but where to choose for a visit?
 One of my favourites is Vaseux Lake, just south of Okanagan Falls, British Columbia, Canada.

 This lovely lake has that perfect not-too-big, not-too-small balance exactly right as well as easy accessibility, great fishing, sweet views and warm, shallow water.

 Better still, Vaseux also has the somewhat more unique feature of being home to a bird sanctuary.
 Read on to discover more about this hidden gem in BC’s Okanagan Valley!

 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, I receive a small commission at no extra cost to you.

 Set in a narrow valley with a backdrop of rugged hills, Vaseux Lake may be the prettiest little lake in the Southern Okanagan.
 Imposing McIntyre Bluff looms over the southwestern corner of this small lake, while the highway hugs the eastern edge.

 A boardwalk winds through marshland on the northern edge and a few dozen houses line the lakeshore to the south.
 If you look carefully, vineyards can be spotted in the distance.
 Vaseux Lake is a southern Okanagan gem, hiding in plain sight.

 In between all of this is a wonderfully warm, shallow and usually calm lake with water so clear you can spot fish near the bottom.
 Somewhat ironically, the word ‘Vaseux’ actually means muddy or murky in French!